Suddenly, I hear those who don't hear so well

-Over time, my vociferousness over the issue has grown in direct proportion to the number of people who said that hated phrase during crucial moments of any entertainment event.
+Over time, my vociferousness over the issue has grown in proportion to the number of people who said that hated phrase during crucial moments of any event.

-Then, earlier this week, as I was stretched out in my recliner watching for at least the 10th time what is, arguably, the world's most exciting movie, My Dinner With Andre (exciting ideas, not car chases, explosions or sex), the sound suddenly dropped to a whisper.
+Then, last week, as I was stretched out on my recliner watching for at least the 10th time what is, arguably, the world's most exciting movie, My Dinner With Andre (exciting ideas, not car chases, explosions or sex), the sound dropped to a whisper.

-I grabbed the remote and cranked 'er up to top volume, but still, it seemed as though everyone was talking with a mouth full of cotton.
+I grabbed the remote and cranked 'er up, but still, it seemed as though everyone was talking with a mouthful of cotton.

 "What'd he say?"
-I shouted, making the cat jump up and run through his little kitty door to the safety of the back porch.
+I shouted, making the cat jump up.

 It seems my left ear (also known as my "good" ear) had sealed over as tight as the lid of an oversized pickle jar, the victim of something too yucky to describe to people who might be eating breakfast.

-I squeezed in ear drops and blasted it with warm water from a 3-ounce ear syringe, which only made it worse.
+I squeezed in ear drops and blasted it with warm water, which only made it worse.

 By unlucky happenstance, I couldn't get an ear doctor to see me until Friday, the day after I had tickets to see the one musical I hadn't seen before, Dirty Rotten Scoundrels, at the Tampa Bay Performing Arts Center.